RieraULL/CTSP_instance_reader/README.md

 - **Instance Validation**: Automatic checking of triangle inequality and symmetry properties
 - **CTSP Extensions**: Support for multi-day planning, customer demands, and consistency constraints

-## What is CTSP?

-The Consistent Traveling Salesman Problem (CTSP) is a variant of the classical TSP where:
-- Customers must be visited across multiple days/periods
-- There is a maximum allowable time differential (T) for service times at each customer
-- Each day has a maximum distance constraint
-- Solutions must maintain consistency in service patterns across days

 ## Features

 ### Supported Instance Types